ArkadiuszWasilewski/Qt-PID-tuning-regulator/README.md

 - UART communication (search for available ports, choose Baudrate, connect)
 - Log system
 - Realtime plotting based on received data from MCU
+- manual PID parameters tuning (while auto update is checked values from application is automatically updated to MCU)

 TO DO:
 - add graph features such as pointers, hover mouseover etc